k4m4/terminals-are-sexy/.github/PULL_REQUEST_TEMPLATE.md

 <!--
   Hi there!
-Thank you for sumbiting a PR!
+Thank you for submitting a PR!

   Before submitting, let's make sure of a few things.
   Please ensure the following boxes are ticked if they apply.